YamiHeike/Movieland_java/README.md

 - Controller tests use **RestAssured**
 - Service tests use **AssertJ**
 - Tests run against a temporary containerized MongoDB, so no local database is needed.
+Only Docker is required.
 - Modularity architecture test validates module boundaries and dependencies using Spring Modullith

 > If you run tests in Docker, you can mount the Gradle wrapper and source code, then execute `./gradlew test` inside the container.